Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter014-draft2.md

-# Chapter 14: Evernight at Rowan Hollow
+# Chapter 14: Evernight at Rowan Hollow - Draft 2

 The countryside rolled past Lin's horse in waves of amber light that should have been afternoon sunshine but felt wrong against her skin.
 She shifted in her saddle and pressed her blackthorn staff against her knee, the Forest Spirit within recoiling from whatever tainted the air around them.
 The wrongness tasted like copper pennies and stale breath, as if the world had been holding its lungs closed for hours.